Chart Color Schemes

 The level of cultural diversity witnessed in Greenslopes was found to be above average when compared nationally for a number of language and cultural background related metrics

-Greenslopes, surveyed in June 2016, had a higher cultural diversity than most local areas with 30.1% of its residents born overseas and 22.0% speaking languages other than English at home.
-Christianity was the predominant religion, comprising 39.9%.
-Judaism, at 0.3%, was slightly overrepresented compared to Greater Brisbane's 0.2%.
+Greenslopes, as per the data, exhibited greater cultural diversity than most local areas, with 30.1% of its residents born overseas and 22.0% speaking languages other than English at home.
+Christianity was the predominant religion in Greenslopes, accounting for 39.9% of the population.
+Notably, Judaism, comprising 0.3% of Greenslopes' population, showed a higher representation compared to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity